jamesaduncan/osom.guide/src/index.md

 ---
 layout: document
 subtitle: ''
+tags:
-tags: homepage
+- homepage

 ---
 The Organised Services Operating Model (OSOM) is a template operating model to help organisations adopt a service-based approach.
 This is in opposition to a functional model, where capabilities are grouped by skills and ownership of the delivery to users is an endeavour shared between those functions.

-The operating model has evolved by rigorously applying [Wardley's Doctrine](/doctrine) to multiple organisations and finding generally applicable organisational patterns that have been deployed repeatedly.
+The operating model has evolved by encouraging a [common set of good behaviours](/doctrine) at multiple organisations and discovering an organisational design and supporting processes that occur as a consequence.

 The key components of OSOM are an executive capability that provides oversight & governance and a network of services that progress through